Ajowan – Trachyspermum copticum

 Chamomile, German – Matricaria recutita

 A high level of chamazulene gives this oil its distinctive blue color.
 Only a little is needed.
 It is very anti-inflammatory for skin and an analgesic.
-Often used for roseacea of the skin.
-Great for sore muscles, sprains and arthritis.
+Often used for rosacea of the skin.
+Great for sore muscles, sprains, and arthritis.
 Do not use when pregnant, nor with infants.
 Test for allergies – careful if you have a ragweed allergy.